yksnilowyrahcaz/github_pages_example/docs/README.md

-# Analyzing Amazone Reviews with UMAP, HDBSCAN, and YAKE
+# Analyzing Amazon Reviews with UMAP, HDBSCAN, and YAKE

-{% include embedded_Apparel.html %}

-{% include clustered_Apparel.html %}